onwardplatforms/docusaurus-shadcn-starter/README.md

 ```
 {
+{
   // This file is not used in compilation.
 It is here just for a nice editor experience.
   "extends": "@docusaurus/tsconfig",
   "compilerOptions": {
     "baseUrl": ".",
     "paths": {
+      // This is for compatability with Docusaurus
+      "@site/*": [
+        "./*"
+      ],
+      // This is for compatability with Shadcn UI
       "@/*": [
         "./*"
       ]